 What is an EIN?

-An employer identification number is a distinct nine-digit number that the IRS assigns to business entities that operate in the United States.
+An employer identification number (EIN) is a unique nine-digit tax ID issued by the IRS to business entities and certain other organizations in the United States.
 Your EIN is typically permanent and doesn’t need to be renewed.
+This number is the corporate equivalent of a Social Security number for individuals, used across federal and state agencies.

-Why and when you should apply for an EIN
+Why and when to apply for an EIN

 - Purchase or inherit a business